GErP83/SlimRequest/README.md

 - can add a JSONObject for the request body
 - can set username/password with Authenticator
 - can say every https is trusted, can be risky ;)
-- can load a SSL cert from assets for https calls
+- can load a SSL cert from assets for HTTPS calls
 - can set return type, types: STRING, JSON_OBJECT, JSON_ARRAY, BYTES, FILE
 - can set connection timeout for the request
 - can set read timeout for the request
 - can set chunk size, for upload/download
 - can add a file to upload with multipart entity, has progress handling as well
-- can add a target file to download to, has progress handling as well
+- can add a download target, has progress handling as well
 - can handle a session: save, add, clear
 - can add multiple request to a stack, the stack runs all request async and returns when all is done, with all response
 - can add multiple request to a chain, can create Transfers between the requests, with a Transfer you can call the next request with the previous response